 My 16-year old son and I had an amazing time on the Four Hour Ridge Walker Via Ferrata Tour.
 Here are ten reasons why you should book this tour (especially with your teenagers!) in Banff.

-1. Reason one: A Safe, Thrilling Outdoor Mountain Activity Teens Will Love.
+1. Reason One: Mt.
+Norquay Is A Safe, Thrilling Outdoor Mountain Activity Teens Will Love

 My boys are teens.
-I find that it is getting more difficult to do family outings: school, part-time jobs, & friends (“no, she is just a “friend”) have replaced some of the activities we did as a family.
+I find that it is getting more difficult to do family outings: school, part-time jobs, and friends (“no, she is just a “friend”) have replaced some of the activities we did as a family.

 Now and then an exciting outdoor adventure presents itself that I know my boys will like.

 Also, as much as they won’t admit it, they still like to do things with us if we pay, if it isn’t’ lame, and if there is food involved.

 Banff, Mt.
 Norquay graciously provided two complimentary Ridge Walker Via Ferrata Tour tickets.

 I approached both of my sons to see which one would want to be my climbing partner for the day and who wanted to discover Mt.
 Norquay in Banff with me.

 I knew for sure my oldest, and the more adventuresome of the two would be the first to say “I will.”
 My youngest claims to have a fear of heights, but much to my surprise, they both wanted to join me.
 The Banff Via Ferrata had successfully checked one of the boxes on our teen “yes” adventures: “not a lame mom activity.”